moreunum/dotFiles/README.md

       * where is config stored?
     * runtime data store and major data structures
     * user interface code
+    * tools
+      * gprof, systemtap, perf, gdb, sysdig, fenris, cachegrind, callgrind
+      * get symbols from binary
+        * nm -C
+          * nm -l = show line numbers
+          * nm -g = show only external symbols (defined in another source file)
+          * nm --defined-only
+        * objdump -C -t
+        * readelf -s
+          * identifies function vs object, but doesn't unmangle c++?

+    * hotspots
+      * files: commits, committers, size
+      * most used classes, public methods
+        * classes in memory?
+        * some way to visualize the set of class-members that control a logical task?
+      * identify important data structures
+      * for each, set breakpoints on all, run gdb, and see what pops up
+      * some way of visualizing/selecting overlap between types of hotspots

 jenkins tools:
 * jenkins email:http://www.nailedtothex.org/roller/kyle/entry/articles-jenkins-email